-Definitely the course is not only important, but also interesting because of the combination it has between the theoretical approach and practical exercises.
-The duration is 32 hours, in four days distributed over two weeks (Thursday and Friday) and is structured in three blocks:
+Definitely the course is not only important, but it is also interesting because of the combination it has between the theoretical approach and practical exercises.
+The duration is 32 hours, in four days distributed in two weeks (Thursday and Friday) and is structured in three blocks:

 - Generalities, which include basic concepts about administration with a focus on international trends and challenges of the 2034 Cadastre, spatial data infrastructures, international geographic information standards and databases.

-- The second block includes the theoretical foundations of the LADM, the Colombian profile of adoption of the ISO 19152 standard and use cases applied to Cadastre, Land Registry and Land Management.
+- The second block includes the theoretical foundations of the LADM, the Colombian profile of adoption of the ISO 19152 standard and use cases applied to Cadastre, Property Registry and Territorial Planning.
 Also in this block they introduce the principles of the UML modeling language.

 - In the third block, the construction of a simplified model of LADM is worked on following the proposed workflow when using INTERLIS, from its semantics from the code, to using tools such as UML Editor and ili2pg, with which a data structure is constructed Geographical information about PostgreSQL / PostGIS, generation of data in the model using a QGIS plugin, export, validation and loading of data until its visualization from a spatial viewer.

-In short, it is an interesting effort that on this occasion has the support of the Economic Cooperation and Development (SECO) of the Swiss Embassy.
+In short, it is an interesting effort that this time has the support of the Economic and Development Cooperation (SECO) of the Swiss Embassy.